 - The original recipe which is linked at the bottom of this print box called for crushed ginger snaps, since I did not have any on hand I subbed the graham cracker crumbs and added 1/4 tsp of ground ginger.
 I also did not drizzle the bars with chocolate and caramel, instead I opted for a nice dollop of whipped cream.

-- from Betty CrockerAll images and text © for My Baking Addiction
+- from Betty CrockerAll images and text ©

 Follow Jamie on Instagram.
 We love to see what you're baking from MBA!
 Be sure to tag @jamiemba and use the hashtag #mbarecipes!